Software-Improvement-Group/sigridci/docs/reference/quality-model-documents/open-source-health.md

 # Guidance for producers

-For each measurement, the threshold values are provided that are required for a 4 stars rating.
-Minor variation in percentages or measurements could produce small variation in the resulting ratings.
+For each measurement, the values provided are the ones necessary to achieve a 4-star rating.
+Minor variations in percentages or measurements could produce small variation in the resulting ratings.

 Note that these values are meant as guidance for software producers, and are not meant to be strictly applicable, nor as a representation of what